 In short words, the primary difference between gooseneck vs. the fifth-wheel is: goosenecks are frequently used for industrial trailers whereas, fifth-wheels are popular for recreational use.
 But they both have their positives and negatives, and we will explore them in this brief guide.

-So, keep reading to find everything about the difference between gooseneck vs. fifth-wheel hitches.
+So, keep reading to find everything about the difference between gooseneck vs. 5th-wheel hitches.
 But first, you need to understand how bumper pull trailers are different from gooseneck trailers.

 These two are the most communal trailers, and of course, they serve different purposes.
 They are different from one another in terms of how they attach to your vehicle.
 The bumper trailer attaches to your vehicle with a ball hitch in the rear bumper of your motorhome, SUV, or truck.